Wankaner

-Wankaner is a city and a municipality in Morbi district in the State of Gujarat.
+Wankaner is a town and a municipality in Morbi district in the State of Gujarat.
 Until 2013, Wankaner was part of the Rajkot district.

 Etymology

-The city was named after its location on the Machhu River, "Wankaner" translating to "riverbend" ("Wanka" - bend, " -ner" - river) in Gujarati.
+The city was named after its location on the Machhu River, "Wankaner" translating to "riverbend" ("Wanka" - bend, "ner" - river) in Gujarati.

 Geography

 Wankaner is located at 22°36′58″N 70°57′11″E. It has an average elevation of 81 metres (265 feet) and is about 53 km from Rajkot.

 History

 Wankaner was legendarily founded by four friends, and two were saints i.e. Shahbava and Nagabava.
 Nagabava was the Rajyguru of state.
 Shahbava in an event cursed the state, that the place would fall due to either fire or water.
 The temple of Nagabava and dargah of Shahbava survive in the old city, and thousands of people go for worship each day to get blessings.
 Wankaner has many other Hindu and Muslim places of worship.